UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-27-team24-3D-Graph-Conv.md

 # 2D-3D Fusion

-Our second network was also a GCN inspired by [11] that relies on a backbone for feature extraction but differs in both the data flow and convolution operation.
-Instead of using a single graph network that takes in the points and associated features, we create two separate graphs, one representing 3D geometric features, and the second represending 2D texture features.
+In addition to DGCNNs, we looked into a second GCN approach inspired by [11] which uses a feature extraction backbone and takes a different approach in using 3D information with its own graph convolution method.
+The method creates separate graphs for 2D texture and 3D geometric features and uses a fusion technique for combining these features.

 <!-- MUNEGC OVERALL NETWORK -->
 ![MUNEGCNet]({{ '/assets/images/team24/munegc.jpg' | relative_url }})
 {: style="width: 700px; max-width: 100%;"}
 *Fig 5.
 The MUNEGC network high level overview* [11].

-The 2D texture features are extracted from the backbone and paired with a downsampled point cloud.
-The 3D geometric features, on the other hand, are solely based on the point cloud and depth data and are the result of using Attention Graph Convolution (AGC) [10] for both the euclidean and feature neighborhoods.
-This AGC operation is similar to EdgeConv with an attention mechanism except that AGC only includes edge attributes in its attention mechanism and not the features themselves.
-This is distinct from graph attention networks (GAT) [9] which takes a more common form of attention in which the attention mechanism takes into account the features of both nodes (not only the difference between the features) and also includes a normalization of the attention coefficient.
-We use an aggregation of a euclidean and feature-based AGC, which [11] calls MUNEGC and is seen below.
+The feature backbone gives as output 2D texture features, which are then combined with a downsampled point cloud.
+The 3D features are created using the constructed pointcloud and depth information using Attention Graph Convolution (AGC) [10] for both the euclidean and feature neighborhoods.
+Similar to EdgeConv, AGC has an attention mechanism, but differs in that it only takes edge attributes into account for attention weighting and not the features themselves.
+This also differs from graph attention networks (GAT) [9] which takes a more common form of attention in which node features as well as the difference between the features and also includes a normalization of the attention coefficient.
+[11] uses an aggregation of euclidean and feature based AGC called Multi Neighborhood Graph Convolution (MUNEGC).

 $$
 \begin{equation}